 A labral tear of the hip joint is a tear to the cartilage lining of the hip joint, called the acetabulumm which acts as cushioning for the joint.
 A tear can cause hip and groin pain and make the joint stiff.
-This hip injury can be caused by a direct impact or come on gradually through degeneration.
-Read more on the causes, symptoms and treatment here.
+It can be caused by a direct impact/trauma, or may develop gradually through degeneration.

 Synovitis offen occurs in sports people alongside another hip joint injury.
 Treating the original cause or co-existing condition is key to recovering from hip synovitis.
 Symptoms include difficulty walking and night pain, which sometimes radiates further down the leg.
 This condition can also affect young children, which may be linked to the presence of a virus.

 Diagnosing and treating the original cause or co-existing condition is the key to recovering from hip synovitis.
 NSAID or anti inflammatory medication may be prescribed by a doctor along with physiotherapy to restore normal movement and function.
 Synovitis must be distinguished (using blood tests) from a more serious bacterial infection